macadmins/installapplications/README.md

 - package id (to check for package receipts)
 - type of item (currently `rootscript`, `package` or `userscript`)
 - skip_if criteria to skip a pkg (currently `x86_64`, `intel`, `arm64` or `apple_silicon`)
+- retries is the number of times an item is retried to download (defaults to 3 if not set)
+- retrywait is the number of seconds to wait before attempting a retry to download (defaults to 5 if not set)

 The following is an example JSON: